First – Show Up!

-On a hash run, a “Hare” sets a trail unknown to the rest of the hashers.
-The idea is to find the trail, which leads to the beer and then to the party.
-The trail may lead almost anywhere through the woods, railroad tracks, alleys, mudholes, and bars.
-Wearing your nice new $300 pair of running shoes would be bad.
-During a hash, Hashers are referred to by their hash names.
+On a hash run, a “Hare” or “Harriette” sets a trail unknown to the rest of the hashers.
+The idea is to find the trail, which leads to the beer, which leads to (creates?) the party.
+The trail may lead almost anywhere through woods, railroad tracks, alleys, mudholes, and bars.
+Wearing your nice new pair of running shoes would be… well…. you’re an adult (theoretically).
+You decide.
 There are many ways to describe the Hash House Harriers but it combines Running, Drinking, singing, eating and socializing.
 If you thought this might be a pleasant way to lose some weight, sorry, a hash is a net calorie gain.

 The Madison Style

 The Madison Hash House Harriers sets a hash trail every Saturday regardless of the outside conditions.
 Madison always has at least one beer check on each of its runs.
-Food is tyically served afterwards at a bar or someone’s home.
+Food is tyically served afterwards at the on-in, which may be a bar, park, or someone’s home.
 Ceremonies includes singing and giving away hash paraphernalia for notable trangressions during the run.
 This is a coed hash and we welcome runners of all abilities, adult ages and degrees of ugliness.
-Leave the kids at home.
-Runs generally start at 3:00 PM during the winter and 5:00 PM during daylight saving time.
 The trail generally is from 3 to 5 miles if you don’t make any wrong turns.
-MH3 is listed in the Run-Down running portal.

 Fees and Dues

-Hash Cash is only $5 a week, payable at the beginning of the run.
+Hash Cash is only $5 a week, payable at the beginning of the run (first timers AKA “new boots” or “virgins” do not pay).
 This is one of your entertainment bargains and is much cheaper than therapy.
-To become a member in good standing, pay your dues (only $15 a year), and set a run or two during the year.

 In case you are used to hashing elsewhere… There is only one rule in Madison: “There are no rules.”
 It doesn’t matter what the weather is, the hash is ON.
 Almost all of our runs are pre-set (there is rarely a live hare).
 Ceremonies are not conducted in a circle, you don’t have to put your beer on your head, point with your elbow, or sit on a block of ice.
-But we like to think that we have fun.
+You’ll get called out for hash shit in our own special way.
 Yes, we sing songs.
-But Madison likes to keep it short.
+But Madison likes to keep it short compared to some.
 After all, there are beers to drink.
-Our half minds have trouble remembering anything over 4 lines long.

-Since it IS a drinking club, you must be 21 years old to participate.
-And since you are an adult, you are in charge of your own alcohol consumption.
-Down-downs or the chugging of beer are part of ceremonies.
+Since this IS a drinking club (with a running problem), you must be 21 years old to participate.
+And since you are an “adult”… you are in charge of your own alcohol consumption.
+Down-downs or the chugging of (half) beers are part of ceremonies.
 And Madison always pours a proper measure – no dixie cups used here.
 However, we never force anyone to drink.
 You have two options: 1. fill a cup with water and drink that.
 2. Choose a “champion” who will drink for you.
-At the end of the evening, make sure you are sober before you drive.
-If not, walk home, bum a ride, grab a cab or hook up with the host or hostess.
+It’s easy to get around in madison without driving.
+Uber, Lyft, taxi, bike, B-Cycle, walk, or bus.
+Don’t drive if you’ve been drinking, please.